marcglasberg/assorted_layout_widgets/README.md

 );
 ```

+With `reservedPadding: 30`, in the example above:

+* If the available space is exactly the preferred one (60 + 100 = 160 pixels), the
+  children get exactly their preferred widths: 60 and 100 pixels.

+* If there is **more** space, the extra space is divided **equally** between the
+  children.
+For example, if the available space is 1000 pixels, there are
+  1000 - 160 = 840 extra pixels, so each child grows 420 pixels, and they get 480 and
+  520 pixels.

+* If there is **less** space, the paddings are kept, and only the texts shrink,
-Note this keeps the children at their preferred widths when the available space is
+  proportionally to their own widths.
+For example, if the available space is 100
-exactly the total of their preferred widths (160 pixels, in the example above).
-With
-more space they grow, and with less space they shrink, but always proportionally to
-their preferred widths minus the reserved width, which never scales.
-In the unlikely
+  pixels, 2 * 30 = 60 pixels are kept for the paddings, and the other 40 pixels are
+  divided between the texts, proportionally to 30 and 70, so that the children get 42
-case where there is not enough space to reserve, the reserved width shrinks too, so
+  and 58 pixels.
+In the unlikely case where there is not enough space for the paddings
-that the row never overflows.
+  themselves, they shrink too, so that the row never overflows.

-If you provide both factors, the space reserved by the `reservedWidthFactor` is
+In other words, when the space is short the division is still proportional (of what's
+left of the children, after their paddings), but when there is extra space it's not
+proportional at all: all children grow by the same number of pixels.

+Note it's the presence of the `reservedPadding` that turns this behavior on, and not
+its value: `reservedPadding: 0` also divides the extra space equally (and then simply
+has no padding to keep, when the space is short).
+When you don't provide it at all
+(`reservedPadding: null`, the default), all the available space is divided
-removed first, and the `proportionalityFactor` then applies to the division of the
+proportionally to the preferred widths of the children.
-space that's left.

-The factors only change how the children that scale divide the space between them:
+The reserved padding only changes how the children that scale divide the space between
-they change neither the width of `FixedWidth` children, nor the space left over for
+them: it changes neither the width of `FixedWidth` children, nor the space left over
-the `Spacer`s.
+for the `Spacer`s.

 ### Expanded and Flexible